DustinRogers/Resume/README.md

 Passed CFA Level 1 Exam

 #### EXPERIENCE
-AMERICAN LAND & LEISURE	 - Lassen Volcanic National Forest Campground Manager
+AMERICAN LAND & LEISURE	 - Lassen Volcanic National Forest
+Campground Manager
 June 2019 – Present
 + Maintained a 15 site campground in the Cascade Mountains of Northern California.
 + Responsible for keeping a consistent and accurate record of all fees collected.
 + Interacted with customers in a positive and friendly manner to ensure safety and a good time while at the campground.

 DATALORE
 Statistical Consultant
 June 2018 – Present
 + Created a predictive model to forecast sales for a national wholesale plant distributor.
 Leveraged Boruta and Recursive Feature Elimination analysis to determine the most important data features and applied the results to both a Lasso and  Random Forest model do predict sales.
-Link to Github page.
 + Presented a statistical method for choosing sample size within an A/B test called Power Analysis.
-Link to Github page.
 + Presented a statistical method for choosing test and control groups to a company who were conducting an experiment.
-Link to Github page.

 AFLAC
 US FP&A Consultant – Executive Analytics